Skip to content

 Scale Spark workers with:

-docker compose -f docker-compose.thesis.yaml up -d --scale spark-worker=3
+docker compose --env-file .env -f compose/docker-compose.ml.yaml up -d --scale spark-worker=3

 Stopping the Deployment

-# Stop services, preserve data
+# Stop services, preserve data (also force-removes any running batch containers)

-docker compose -f docker-compose.thesis.yaml down -v
+docker compose --env-file .env -f compose/docker-compose.ml.yaml --profile batch down -v